You searched for

 Saul Noam Zaritt

 Saul Noam Zaritt is an assistant professor of Yiddish Literature at Harvard University.
-He is currently a senior editor at In geveb and one of the site’s founding editors.
+He is currently a peer review editor at In geveb and one of the site’s founding editors.

 Ariel Evan Mayse